gunins/service-worker-router/examples/static/readme.md

 This part just return "Resource Not Found" html response, with Not Found `statusCode`.

+#### Step Nine

-One more step, need to check, if request method is `GET`, for any other requests, will be not found.
+Need to check, if request method is `GET`, for any other requests, will be not found.
 `testifGetMethod` will return `Promise`.

 ```javascript